LeandroGazoli/HttpExceptionFilter-Prisma-Nestjs/README.md

 <p align="center">Error handle for prisma.io with NestJs / Captura de erros do prisma.io com NestJS</p>

-### Atention:

-This code for now only contains a message in Portuguese PT-BR, I'm looking for someone to help write a formula to add other languages

-Esse codigo por enquanto contem somente mensagem em portugues, estou buscando alguem pra ajudar a escrever uma formula para adicionar outras linguagens

 ## Installing

 ### Package manager